vedovato/gesior-aac/README.md

 SET GLOBAL sql_mode = '';
 ```

-### UniformServer
+### Uniform Server
-If you are using UniformServer, you will need to enable the module that allows curl and SSL
+If you are using Uniform Server, you will need to enable the module that allows curl and SSL.
-Go to: PHP/Edit Basic and Modules
+* Go to: PHP/Edit Basic and Modules, PHP Modules Enable/Disable.
-PHP Modules Enable/Disable
-Enable the options "curl" and "openssl"
+* Enable the options "curl" and "openssl".

 ## Main Dev
 @riicksouzaa